 Lontya Kalililo was born in Zambia and raised in the US.
 She is currently studying a Bachelor of Commerce at Torrens University.

-Read about her experience moving to Australia and all the personal and professional highlights she experienced since she started studying with us!
+Read about her experience moving to Australia and all the personal and professional highlights she experienced since she started studying as an international student with us!

 Tell us a bit about your background and where you are originally from.

 I am originally from Lusaka, Zambia.
 I grew up in the United States but moved back to Zambia for my last two years of high school and came to Australia in February 2017.
 I wanted to travel and study somewhere other than the U.S. or Zambia and I’d heard that Australia was a safe and exciting place to study.

 What made you decide to study at Torrens University?